NVIDIA/NeMo-RL/docs/guides/grpo.md

 ```
 If not specified, `config` will default to [examples/configs/grpo.yaml](../../examples/configs/grpo.yaml)

-For details on how overrides and configuation work, check out [Configuration System](../design_docs/configuration_system.md)

 ## Now, for the details:

 In this guide, we'll walk through we handle